 Rehoboam vs. Shemaiah (1 Kings 12)

 Rehoboam reigned over the southern tribe of Judah but lost control of the northern tribes to Jeroboam.
 In 1 Kings 12 he decides to gather an army and fight for the house of Israel in hopes that his kingdom would be restored.
-But his plans are thwarted when the word of God comes to the prophet (or the “man of God”) Shemaiah.
+However, his plans are thwarted when the word of God comes to the prophet (or the “man of God”) Shemaiah.
 Shemaiah confronts King Rehoboam and the house of Judah and brings this word from the Lord, “You shall not go up or fight against your relatives the people of Israel.
 Every man return to his home, for this thing is from me” (1 Kgs 12:24).

 That was it.
 1 Kings 12:24 says, “So they listened to the word of the Lord and went home again, according to the word of the Lord.”
 Prophet one point, king zero.
 The word of the Lord trumped the plans of the king.
 It didn’t matter that Rehoboam had assembled 180,000 warriors and rallied the tribes of Judah and Benjamin to fight against Israel.
 When the king was confronted with God’s prophetic word, it prevailed.